 - There is no evidence improvement efforts are being assessed and evaluated.

 A program’s curriculum provides the foundation for entry into the profession.
-The curriculum criterion varies among the commissions so the following issues related to this criterion may not all be applicable to your commission.
+The curriculum criterion varies among the commissions.
+The following issues related to this criterion may or may not be applicable: